03 September 2018

-- Talk to your child about his or her feelings, identify the feelings and describe them.
+- Speak with your child about his or her feelings, identify the feelings and describe them.
 “I notice you have a lot of energy this morning.
 Are you excited? nervous? happy?”
 “You are walking very slowly into the classroom.
 What are you thinking about?
 Are you worried?”
 Naming the emotions and the physical effects they can have provides children with a sense of control over them.

 - Help your child make associations to provide a sense of familiarity.
 For example, “Look!
 This classroom has the same magnatiles as in your other classroom!”
 “Your new teacher has the same name as our neighbor.”
 “Your friend from preschool is here with you.”
 Familiarity can help ease anxiety.